Where do I park?

 Is childcare available during Sunday services?

-What if I can't get to the Sunday morning service?
+What if I can't get to the Sunday morning or special holiday services?

-We offer podcasts on a weekly basis of the 8:00 am service (or 9:00 am service from the first Sunday in June through the Sunday before Labor Day (September)) which contains the scripture and message only.
+We offer a library of podcasts from weekly services which contains the scripture and message prior to March 22, 2020.
 The podcasts can be accessed through our website; you can listen through the website or it can be downloaded to your device.
-If your preference is to listen to the entire worship service, please contact the Church Office at 570.385.3941 or send an email to email@example.com to request a copy of the service on CD.
+If your preference is to listen to the entire worship service or would like a service from years no longer available on the website, please contact the Church Office at 570.385.3941 or send an email to email@example.com to request a copy of the service on CD.

 How do I submit a Prayer Request?